-You probably recall your mother’s emphatic warning to wait at least 30 minutes after eating before getting back in the pool.
-Apparently, mother does not know best when it comes to swimming after eating.
+You probably recall being told to wait at least 30 minutes after eating before getting back in the pool.
+Apparently, that's not the case.

 The common belief that the blood going to your digestive tract after eating steals the blood needed to keep your arms and legs pumping during swimming is unfounded, says Mark Messick, MD, a family medicine doctor at Duke Primary Care Timberlyne.